DWA Volunteer Membership and Benefits

 • In Victoria, you can apply here.

-5. Sign up for Adaptive Snowsports Guide Training at your local resort here and complete the pre-training quiz.
+5. Sign up for Adaptive Snowsports Guide Training at your local resort hereand complete the pre-training quiz provided by the training coordinator.

 Apart from the emotional and intellectual benefits, DWA Guides enjoy discounts at a number of retail outlets, free lift tickets and entry permits when they are guiding, free DWA membership for those that guide for five days or more.
 Furthermore, you are a part of an inclusive, positive and supportive environment.
 And there is the snow, of course!

 Read enough?
 Ready to commit?
-Become an Associate member and start your adaptive snowsports guide adventure today!
+Submit your Expression of Interest Survey, become an Associate member and start your adaptive snowsports guide adventure today!

 If you have questions or queries, please email volunteer@disabledwintersport.com.au.